eBay Inc.’s Organizational Culture of Results-Oriented Excellence (Analysis)

 eBay’s Corporate Culture: Advantages & Disadvantages, Recommendations

 Advantages.
 An advantage of eBay’s corporate culture is the emphasis on results-oriented excellence, which motivates employees to exceed strategic expectations.
 This cultural trait helps satisfy goals for growing the multinational e-commerce business.
 Such excellence supports eBay’s generic competitive strategy and intensive growth strategies.
 Another advantage of the company’s organizational culture is that it promotes diversity and inclusion that boost performance.
 For example, managers use these cultural factors to improve workers’ morale and the company’s innovation.
-Innovation improves the competitiveness of the company’s online trading and classified listings websites and relates services.
+Innovation improves the competitiveness of the company’s online trading websites and related services.

 1. Add cultural emphasis on continuous learning to support continuous business improvement and to keep the company abreast of the latest technologies.